Read the latest news from The Anti-Cruelty Society!

 Help is here!
 Safety Net Services for Pet Owners Expanded

 As the COVID-19 pandemic continues, another crisis is unfolding.
 Thousands of people across Chicago have lost their livelihoods and many are now in danger of losing their homes as the moratorium on evictions comes to an end.
-Committed to keeping pets and people together, The Anti-Cruelty Society has expanded its programs to preserve families and provide assistance during this difficult time.
+Committed to keeping pets and people together, The Anti-Cruelty Society continues to support pet owners with services and special programs to preserve families and provide assistance during this difficult time.

 April Is National Heartworm Awareness Month